yukyungkoh/job-postings-data-project/1_categorize-job-titles/README.md

 # Part 1: Categorize Job Titles

 This part of the project explores multiple approaches to classify job titles extracted from job postings into broader occupational categories.
-Job title classification is a key step in analyzing labor market patterns, skill demands, and exposure to automation or AI.
+Job title classification is a key step in analyzing the labor market.

 I implement three different methods, each documented in a separate Jupyter notebook within this folder.